dre86dre/simple_port_scanner/README.md

 ## License

-MIT-style - feel free to reuse and modify, but do not use it for unauthorized scanning.
+MIT-style - feel free to re-use and modify, but do not use it for unauthorized scanning.